alexanian/socratic-form-microscopy/_posts/2019-07-22-terminal-and-non-terminal-punishments.md

 But none of these options are perfect.
 One problem is that it is possible to just refuse to work.
 If you don't have any wages, they can't be garnished.
 If you declare bankruptcy, old judgements cannot be enforced.
 This state of affairs leaves everyone worse off, but it's one way that things can escalate.

-All of this has led to another terminal punishment:[^6].
+All of this has led to another terminal punishment: <a href="https://www.cbc.ca/news/canada/toronto/ontario-website-features-first-batch-of-parents-who-don-t-pay-child-support-1.686229">public shaming</a>.
+Publicly shaming parents who don't pay child support seems like the sort of terminal punishment that can be effective on people who desire the good opinion of their community.
+Targeted public shaming (e.g. telling your neighbours of your misdeeds) is not currently a punishment, but it seems like it could be similarly effective[^6].

 There is certainly historical precedent.
 Prison is a relatively recent invention and many early punishments amounted to some form of public shaming, which could be brief (e.g. pillory) or protracted (e.g. amputation of a prominent body part, like the nose or ear; branding[^7]).